KPMG developed the offering working together with Microsoft to address this landmark data privacy law

 The GDPR discovery and maturity assessment model helps clients meet the requirements of GDPR using a customized program of processes, procedures and technology capabilities.
 The model provides a high-level roadmap to help clients overcome identified compliance gaps backed by a portfolio of capabilities that combines KPMG’s Cyber security, regulatory and industry experience with Microsoft’s market leading data management, governance, collaboration tools and the Microsoft Azure cloud platform.

-Ann Johnson, Microsoft Worldwide Vice President, Enterprise and Cybersecurity said, “Navigating the complexity of GDPR to reach a level of maturity requires a well-defined approach, strong, specialist guidance and the right solutions.
+Ms. Ann Johnson, Microsoft Worldwide Vice President, Enterprise and Cybersecurity said: “navigating the complexity of GDPR to reach a level of maturity requires a well-defined approach, strong, specialist guidance and the right solutions.
 KPMG’s strengths in security risk, data privacy and regulatory experience in tandem with Microsoft technologies such as Microsoft 365, Microsoft Dynamics 365, Microsoft Azure, Microsoft Azure SQL Database, and Windows 10, can help companies chart the right course to compliance.”

-In addition to service offerings for GDPR compliance, KPMG and Microsoft will work with companies with offerings to help clients’ improve their cyber defense posture such as Secure Collaboration, Digital Identity, Azure security, shadow IT and analytics.
+In addition to service offerings for GDPR compliance, KPMG and Microsoft are working on additional offerings to help clients’ improve their cyber defense posture, such as Secure Collaboration, Digital Identity, Azure security, shadow IT, and analytics.

 KPMG is a global network of professional services firms providing Audit, Tax and Advisory services.
 We operate in 154 countries and territories and have 200,000 people working in member firms around the world.
 The independent member firms of the KPMG network are affiliated with KPMG International Cooperative ("KPMG International"), a Swiss entity.
 Each KPMG firm is a legally distinct and separate entity and describes itself as such.